Zimbra/zm-web-client/WebRoot/adminhelp/OS/txt/readme_source.txt

     - Install rpm-build.
 This is required for building a binary release with RPMs.

+    - Install 'which' - this package is not present in a minimal operating system install.

 Building (a) binary release is simple:

        $ mkdir ~/zcs-src